 The goat on which the lot “for the Lord” fell would be sacrificed.
 This was the only time that the High Priest entered the Holy of Holies where he sprinkled the atoning sacrificial blood for the sins of Israel and the cleansing of the Tent of Meeting.
 The goat on which the lot “for Azazel” fell would be left alive to bear the sins of the nation.
 It would be sent into the wilderness.

-The Temple Mount Faithful is one of the nonprofit groups planning for the reinstatement of these korbanot in the end-time Third Temple.
+The Temple Institute in Jerusalem is one of the nonprofit groups planning for the reinstatement of these korbanot in the end-time Third Temple.

 It has already prepared all of the utensils required for the Kohanim (Priests) to carry out the formal sacrifices listed above, as required in the laws of Moses.